ironhack-labs/code-along-uber-for-laundry/README.md

 What if we could make an app in which we could have **other people do our laundry** for us.
 No, that's not what your mother is for.
 I'm talking about strangers with a lot of time on their hands that want to make some extra money on the side.
 Regular people like you or me!

-Let's create an app solve the working professional's laundry problem using Express, bcrypt and sessions.
+Let's create an app to solve the working professional's laundry problem using Express, Mongoose, bcrypt and sessions.
 Maybe we really _will_ become Uber for Laundry!

 The app will allow users to register and schedule a laundry pickup.
 They will be able to:

-1. Register as a user.
+1. Sign up as a user.
-2. Login.
+2. Log in.
+3. Log out.
+4. Become a launderer (optional).
-3. Optionally become a launderer.
+5. Find a launderer.
-4. See the list of launderers.
-5. Schedule a laundry pickup with a launderer.
+6. Schedule a laundry pickup with a launderer.
-6. As launderers, see their pending pickups.
+7. See pending pickups.

 ### Starter Code

-Starter code breakdown
+The starter code for this project includes:

+1. An app structure created by the `express-generator`.
+2. Layout already added for you.
+3. Views for all the pages we are going to be working with.
+4. The `User` and `LaundryPickup` models.

 ```
 starter-code/
 ├── .gitignore
+├── app.js
+├── bin
+│   └── www
+├── models
+│   ├── laundry-pickup.js
+│   └── user.js
+├── package.json
+├── public
+│   └── stylesheets
+│       └── style.css
+├── routes
+│   ├── index.js
+│   └── users.js
+└── views
+    ├── auth
+    │   ├── login.ejs
+    │   └── signup.ejs
+    ├── error.ejs
+    ├── index.ejs
+    ├── laundry
+    │   ├── dashboard.ejs
+    │   ├── launderer-profile.ejs
+    │   └── launderers.ejs
+    └── layouts
-└── ...
+        └── main-layout.ejs
 ```

+If you visit the homepage, you will see that there are a bunch of links that don't work.
+We will be adding the routes for each of those pages as part of this lesson.

-Now that we know what we are starting with, let's get to coding!
+Let's get to coding!

-## Iteration #1: Register

-Registration

-### Steps to follow

-1. Register users.

-### Hints

-Bcrypt and stuff.

-## Iteration #2: Login

-Login

-### Steps to follow

-1. Log users in.

-### Hints

-Sessions and stuff.

-## Iteration #3: Become a launderer

-Make them launderers

-### Steps to follow

-1. Find a user and make them a launderer.

-### Hints

-Mongo and stuff.

-## Iteration #4: List launderers

-List all them launderers

-### Steps to follow

-1. Find all them launderers.

-### Hints

-Find queries and stuff.

-## Iteration #5: Schedule a laundry pickup

-Schedule a pickup

-### Steps to follow

-1. Make a new pickup.

-### Hints

-Models and stuff.

-## Iteration #6: Pending pickups

-Pickups are pending!

-### Steps to follow

-1. Query things.

-### Hints

-Queries and queries and stuff.

-# That's it!